 “The interior of the V12 models does have a more premium feel compared to the other standard versions.
 This is because all the surfaces are covered in leather instead of the standard plastic finish of the various parts – which is on the lower models.”

 Body, paintjob, rust protection

-Luckily, unlike the predecessor, this S class is not famous for rust issues.
+Luckily unlike the predecessor, this S class is not famous for rust issues.
 And it seems like Mercedes wanted to be really sure that it won’t rust that much, so the hood, front fenders, doors and the trunk lid are made from aluminum.
 And of course the rust protection of the remaining parts of the body is also very good.
-However if you are using the car on winter salty roads then it’s good to clean the rear wheel arches from inside and put some wax there – this part is from steel and this way it will last a long time without rust.
+However if you are using the car on winter salty roads then it’s good to clean the rear wheel arches from inside and put some wax there – this part is from steel and is a bit more prone to rusting.

 But let’s move onto the more common possible issues:

 I will start with the optional front dynamic multicontour seats which are like really, really complex.
 And the complex things can obviously break.
 So leaking air bladders are not uncommon, occasionally the electronic modules can be faulty-or they will only need a software update, and sometimes even the seat wiring can be damaged.

 To fix for example the leaking air bladders you either buy a complete air bladder assembly, or you can use some flexible vinyl adhesive on the leaking spots which will fix the leaks.
 For how long will the glue lasts?
 Well who knows?
 But you can try it.
 Just keep in mind that either way you will have to disassemble certain parts of the seat.
 If you can’t do it yourself then keep approx. 900 € which is the approximate price for replacing the seat air bladder assembly.